MicrosoftDocs/dynamics365smb-docs/financials/sales-how-record-sales-price-discount-payment-agreements.md

 The invoice discount is now set up and assigned to the customer in question.
 When you select the customer code in the **Invoice Disc.
 Code** field on other customer cards, the same invoice discount is assigned to those customers.

-## Sales Invoice Discounts and Service Charges
+## To work with sales invoice discounts and service charges
 When you use invoice discounts, the size of the invoice amount determines the size of the discount that is granted.

 In the **Cust.
 Invoice Discounts** window, you can also add a service charge to invoices over a certain amount.